 Another name for your appetite system is your weight regulation system.
 It comprises three levels of your brain.
 This is where your weight is regulated; as you lose weight, the fat loss is expertly recognized by the GateKeeper in your hypothalamus, or homeostatic system.
 In response to weight loss, the GateKeeper will initiate changes that favour weight gain as weight loss is defended against.
 Specifically, your metabolic rate will decrease and WANTING via the GoGetter will increase as your motivation system becomes strengthened.
-These changes are the reasons for the characteristic "shape" of all successful weight loss patterns you could think of this graph as "the shape of human weight loss."
+These changes are the reasons for the characteristic "shape" of all successful weight loss efforts as seen below.
+This shape is so characteristic of almost all weight loss patterns you could think of this graph as "the shape of human weight loss."